MichaelCurrin/coding-blog/coding_blog/tensorflow_on_a_web_api.md

 6. Integrate the predictions service within the main application and test the main application layer.
 7. Deploy to the production environment.

 Seek to improve how your service handles memory, so you get optimal prediction times.
 In computing, reading from a file on the hard disk is relatively slow, compared with reading from memory.
 The theme model was about 80MB and on the first iteration of the project this was read into memory (which took a few seconds), whenever it was needed for a prediction, then it was released from memory.
 When the next request was made, this would happen again.
 But, I found that the service returned request data to the client much quicker when I moved loading of models to server start-up and then reused the models in memory on all requests.
 This might not work in all projects, but it definitely made a difference for this one.
 If you are using _TensorFlow_, I highly recommend you read up how on to use _Sessions_ can be used manage your models and predictions to give optimal prediction times and memory management.
-See the links at the end of this article.
+See the [Further Reading](#further-reading) section.

 ### Make testing easy